containers/podman-desktop/website/tutorial/deploying-a-kubernetes-application.md

 # Deploying a Kubernetes application

-This tutorial covers the following end-to-end tasks you require to deploy an application in a Kubernetes cluster:
+This tutorial covers the following end-to-end tasks required to deploy an application in a Kubernetes cluster:

 - Set the Kubernetes context
 - Creating a deployment